For assistance, a brochure or a free site visit:

 - Pretty rose garden, country chic, rock the kasbah and bohemian dream themes from Cheshire marquee hire company

-- Simpler and arguably prettier decoration with grapevines and small paper lanterns
+- Simple tent roof decoration of grapevines and small paper lanterns

 - Crescent Moon offer sumptious marquee decoration.
 Browse their gallery for ideas.